amcm329/cod_hurricane_prediction/README.md

 ![CECALT_APP](static/CECALT.PNG)

-The primary goal of this repository is to build a gradient boosted (XGBoost) classification model to predict the likelihood of a flight being canceled based on years of historical records.
-To achieve that goal, this project demonstrates the end-to-end processing needed to take a large, raw dataset and transform it into a clean, stripped down dataset for model training and inference using Spark on CML.
-Additionally, this project deploys a hosted model and front-end application to allow users to interact with the trained model.
+The primary goal of this repository is to build a XXXXXXXXXXXXXXXXx model to predict the wind speed based on geographical and meteorological conditions, like in the following example:

 The dataset used in this project comes from [Kaggle](https://www.kaggle.com/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018) and de API Meteostat